amzn/selling-partner-api-docs/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md

 3. At [Step 3.
 The selling partner signs into your website](#Step-3-The-selling-partner-signs-into-your-website), be sure that your workflow adds the `version=beta` parameter to the Amazon callback URI to indicate that the workflow is for authorizing an application in draft status.

 You are now ready to test your authorization workflow with a trusted selling partner who works with you.
 Alternatively, you can test the workflow yourself, using your own selling account credentials.
 Instead of starting at [Step 1.
-The selling partner initiates authorization from the Amazon Partner Network](#step-1-the-selling-partner-initiates-authorization-from-the-amazon-partner-network), the selling partner starts the test workflow by navigating to an OAuth authorization URI that you constructed previously.
+The selling partner initiates authorization from the Amazon Seller Central Partner Network](#step-1-the-selling-partner-initiates-authorization-from-the-amazon-seller-central-partner-network), the selling partner starts the test workflow by navigating to an OAuth authorization URI that you constructed previously.

 **Note:** If you have more than one regional OAuth authorization URI, be sure give the selling partner the OAuth authorization URI that corresponds to the region that they operate in.